 There was no let up through the match with the lead changing six times and 10 tries scored.
 A length of the field breakaway Power Try in the opening half by Fijian Latui left everyone in awe, while the home side produced another spectacular scoring move in the second stanza, running the ball from 35 meters out, putting it through no less than eight sets of hands before dotting over for the try.

 The visiting Kagifa Samoa side weren’t to be out done though, making a number of crucial intercepts and turning them into points.
 Big lock Michael McKee set the tone early as he picked off a long cut out pass to score after just three minutes had expired.
-Exciting back Augustine Mafoe also got in on the action, reading the play beautifully to steal the ball from his opposite number late in the first half.
+Exciting back Tino Mafoe also got in on the action, reading the play beautifully to steal the ball from his opposite number late in the first half.

 In all, six tries were scored in a frenetic opening half.
 McKee, Mafoe and Dylan Lam doing the damage for Kagifa Samoa, while John Stewart, Peni Naulago and Tuidraki Samusamuvodre crossed for Fijian Latui.